 Garfield dives into the project fresh off a Golden Globe win for his stunning performance in tick, tick…Boom! and the reprisal of role as Spider-Man in the 2021 hit Spider-Man: No Way Home.
 By all accounts, Garfield will also handle the reins as executive producer with David Leitch set to direct.
 Best known for his high-impact, action-packed films, Leitch is the mastermind behind hits like Atomic Blonde, John Wick and Deadpool 2.

 As for business phenomenon Sir Richard Branson and his meteoric rise to the top, this new take might just make you reconsider everything you thought you knew.
 Not that it will bother him.
-When he’s not creating billion-dollar airline companies, you’ll find Branson taking a cheeky break at the very edge of space.
+When he’s not creating billion-dollar airline companies, Watch the Moment Sir Richard Branson Won the Billionaire Space Race.